Jim00000/RMMZ-Plugin-Collection/jpc/native/textbox/README.md

 Open textbox.vcxproj with Visual Studio 2019 and build the native node.

+Be sure to change the codepage to unicode.

 ## Batch script

 For convenience, a script to config and build the addon is provided.
 Just run the script to build